 Some of the little ones were checking it out.
 I didn't see anyone using the check-in machines at that time.

-A number of families were there to take photos.
+Several families were there to take photos.

 I was tempted to print myself another boarding pass, maybe I should have tried.

 These are the flights applicable for Self Hello Kitty Check-in.